cclinus/AV-Fuzzer/README.md

  # AV-fuzzer
-AV-Fuzzer is a scenario fuzz testing framework for autonomous vehicles, built on top of the CARLA simulator.
+AV-Fuzzer is a scenario fuzzing framework for autonomous vehicles, built on top of the CARLA simulator.
 It leverages a genetic algorithm to automatically generate diverse and safety-critical driving scenarios by mutating environmental conditions and non-player character (NPC) behaviors.

 ## Key Features
 ### Genetic Algorithm–Based Scenario Generation